 Antimicrobial resistance is a key public health concern that threatens the management of severe clinical infections both locally and globally.
 The emergence of multi-drug resistant organisms (MDRO) classified within the ESKAPE group of bacteria have important clinical implications for treatment.
 Surveillance is conducted to determine the magnitude and pattern of resistance.
 Data are obtained electronically from both public and private laboratories from blood samples and we exclude duplicate cultures within 21 days.
 Surveillance data are updated yearly.

 These antimicrobial susceptibility data can be used to guide empiric treatment for hospital- associated infections in each facility.
-Definitive therapy would then be based on the findings of laboratory results for the individual patient.
-Empiric antimicrobial treatment should be guided by the prevalence of resistance at the facility level.
+Definitive therapy is based on the findings of laboratory results for the individual patient.
+Empiric antimicrobial treatment should be guided by the prevalence of resistance and by the antimicrobial stewardship program at the facility.

 Each hospital should pay attention to the occurrence of these pathogens and their resistance trends and implement strict infection prevention and control measures.
 For additional information, refer to the Facts on Antimicrobial Resistance Surveillance.